Luxembourg says to appeal against EU tax ruling on Fiat

-BRUSSELS Dec 4 The Luxembourg government said on Friday that it would appeal against the European Commission's decision ordering it to recover 20-30 million euros ($22-33 million) of back taxes from Fiat Chrysler.
+BRUSSELS The Luxembourg government said on Friday that it would appeal against the European Commission's decision ordering it to recover 20-30 million euros (£14.4 million - £21.6 million) of back taxes from Fiat Chrysler (FCHA.MI).

 The government said in a statement that it wanted legal clarity on the matter, adding that the vast majority of EU member states provided rulings for tax payers.